SyalbiaNoor/flutterproject_2/README.md

 ------

-_This project was made with the help of ChatGPT and Youtube resources_
+_This project was made with the help of ChatGPT, Isar Database Official Website, and Youtube resources_